gabjauf/embedding-benchmark/readme.md

 - Making many workers is useless (and gives worst results with every kind of ONNXRuntime based libraries)
 - Onnx web on nodejs using wasm has catastrophic performance and cannot be used in a worker
--
+- LlamaCPP is often praised for performance, but this is not clearly visible in this benchmark (even though the model should be quantized in Q8).
+Also note that adding or not threads does not impact benchmark results

-### further notes
+### Further notes
-While transformer.js is the best in this benchmark, the following results from transformer benchmark (`bench-transformer.mts`) show that parallelization does not happen inside transformers and onnx-runtime libraries:
+While transformer.js is the best in this benchmark, the following results from transformer benchmark (`bench-transformer.mts`) show that parallelization does not happen inside transformers and onnx-runtime libraries, with runtime for 4 concurrent tasks being 4x one task:

 ```
 cpu: Intel(R) Core(TM) i9-9880H CPU @ 2.30GHz